Unathi-Skosana/PixelSorter/README.md

 # NOTE: This is just a progress Report.
-Cool Stuff with opencv Algos and Machine Learning Will Come
+Cool Stuff with opencv and Computer Vision Algos and
+# Machine Learning libraries and aglos  Will Come [NOTE THIS CODE WAS NEVER OPTIMISED.
+MY MAIN AIM WAS TO MAKE THE
+# PIXEL SORTER WORK]

+### Example Images[TODO LIST FOLLOWS BELLOW AND SOME NOTES WRITTEN TO THE FUTURE ME]
 ![Alt text](/sample_results/0.png)